RealStuff/MoTMa/README.md

 1. Got to the NoMa UI and add a new Method.
 This method should be called `sendmotma` or as named in the previous step.
 2. Create a new Notification Rule with the method `sendmotma`or add the method `sendmotma` to an already created Notification rule.

+### GroundWork MoTMa specific paths

+If you installed MoTMa inside `/usr/local/groundwork/` you have to change the paths in these files:

+- `motma/init.d/motma`
+- `motma/etc/motma.l4p`